Make your own Steak and Cheese Sandwich with Mushrooms and liven it up with a bit of horseradish mayonnaise!

 - 1 large yellow onion sliced

-- 1 lb steak ribeye or sirloin, thinly sliced (easiest if partially frozen)
+- 1 pound steak ribeye or sirloin, thinly sliced (easiest if partially frozen)

 - Pepper to taste